andrewyang17/goEagi/README.md

 <br>

 ## Acknowledgements
-We would like to express our gratitude to the authors and contributors of the following open-source library, which is used in this project:
+We would like to express our gratitude to the authors and contributors of the following open-source libraries, which were used in this project:

 - [cloud.google.com/go/speech](cloud.google.com/go/speech): Developed by Google
 - [github.com/Microsoft/cognitive-services-speech-sdk-go](github.com/Microsoft/cognitive-services-speech-sdk-go): Developed by Microsoft